 Although typically used for specific shapes of parts, CNC turning can still be used for various cutting, such as drilling, boring, threading, and knurling.

-The machine can obey strict measurements and eliminate the waste of natural human errors by integrating CAD or CAM files into the process, which may help to improve the financial situation, productivity, etc.
+The machine can obey strict measurements and eliminate the waste of natural human errors by integrating CAD or CAM files into the process, which may help to save costs and improve productivity, etc.

 CNC turning centers have great flexibility for a variety of applications since they offer a range of dimensional capabilities.
 For example, our turning centers are equipped in 18 to 0.5 inches in diameter to meet nearly all needs of our customers.